yanglyu520/snippetBox/part1/part1.md

 - The requirements of a module is listed in a file go.mod
 - go will use go.mod for each installation to build the binary application

-2. what does go.mod file contain
+2. what does go.mod file contain?
 - module path
 - go version
-- dependencies
+- dependencies, use keyword `require`

 3. how to create a module?
 - run `go mod init <module-path>`